-As before, Operator A must learn the set of requests that dCDN is willing or able to serve (e.g. which client IP address prefixes or geographic regions are part of the dCDN footprint).
-Operator B must have and make known to operator A some unique identifier that can be used for the construction of a distinguished CDN domain, as shown in more detail below.
+As before, Operator A has to learn the set of requests that dCDN is willing or able to serve (e.g. which client IP address prefixes or geographic regions are part of the dCDN footprint).
+We assume Operator has and makes known to operator A some unique identifier that can be used for the construction of a distinguished CDN-Domain, as shown in more detail below.
 (This identifier strictly needs only to be unique within the scope of Operator A, but a globally unique identifier, such as an AS number assigned to B, is one easy way to achieve that.)
-Also, Operator A must obtain the NS records for Operator B's externally visible redirection servers.
-Also, as before, a distinguished CDN-domain, such as op-b-acq.op-a.net, must be assigned for inter-CDN acquisition.
+Also, Operator A obtains the NS records for Operator B's externally visible redirection servers.
+Also, as before, a distinguished CDN-Domain, such as op-b-acq.op-a.net, must be assigned for inter-CDN acquisition.

-DNS must be configured in the following way:
+We assume DNS is configured in the following way:

-- o The CSP must be configured to make Operator A the authoritative DNS server for cdn.csp.com (or to return a CNAME for cdn.csp.com for which operator A is the authoritative DNS server). - When uCDN sees a request best served by dCDN, it returns CNAME and 0 NS records for "b.cdn.csp.com", where "b" is the unique identifier assigned to Operator B. (It may, for example, be an AS number assigned to Operator B.) - o dCDN must be configured so that a request for "b.cdn.csp.com" returns a delivery node in dCDN. - o uCDN must be configured so that a request for "op-b-acq.op-a.net" returns a delivery node in uCDN.
+- o The CSP is configured to make Operator A the authoritative DNS server for cdn.csp.com (or to return a CNAME for cdn.csp.com for which operator A is the authoritative DNS server). - When uCDN sees a request best served by dCDN, it returns CNAME and NS records for "b.cdn.csp.com", where "b" is the unique identifier assigned to Operator B. (It may, for example, be an AS number assigned to Operator B.) - o dCDN is configured so that a request for "b.cdn.csp.com" returns a delivery node in dCDN. - o uCDN is configured so that a request for "op-b-acq.op-a.net" returns a delivery node in uCDN.